 From Pastors who have sent students on Operation Barnabas:

-Alex McCue, youth pastor at Delaware Grace Brethren Church, Ohio
+Alex McCue, former youth pastor at Delaware Grace Brethren Church, Ohio

 At Delaware Grace, we are so very grateful for Operation Barnabas and the profound ways God has used it in the lives of students and many more.
 We have had the privilege of sending dozens of students to experience a summer of training and preparation for the much bigger task of journeying with Christ back home as teenagers seek to bring the message of Jesus to their families, communities, and schools.
 The experience is “one-of-a-kind” as it brings the implications of the Gospel to bear intentionally on the lives of teenagers; in service, in community, in encouragement, and for the mission of God.
 I have yet to see a program more effective in teaching teenagers to live their lives intentionally for Jesus, than Operation Barnabas.